der-coder/code_sample_pendulum/README.md

 # code_sample_pendulum
-Sample code to simulate a pendulum in Python, Octave and Matlab.
+Sample code to simulate a pendulum in Python and Octave.